dpapathanasiou/go-recaptcha/example/README.md

 ## Using this Example

-[This](example/example.go), a simple HTTP server which creates the reCaptcha form and tests the input.
+[This](example/example.go) is a simple HTTP server which creates the reCaptcha form and tests the input.

 Build the example after installing the recaptcha package: